Andrew Burn (professor)

 Andrew Burn (born 1954) is an English professor and media theorist.
-He is best known for his work in the fields of media arts education, multimodality and play, and for the development of the theory of the Kineikonic Mode.
-He is a professor of English, Drama and Media at the UCL Institute of Education.
+He works in the fields of media arts education, multimodality and play, and for the development of the theory of the Kineikonic Mode.
+He is Emeritus professor of Media at the UCL Institute of Education.

-Burn is also the director of ReMAP, a research collaboration with the British Film Institute.

 Early life and education

 Burn was born in Shifnal, England.
 His family lived in Darlington, before moving to Kota Kinabalu, Sabah in Malaysia, where his father was Dean of All Saints' Cathedral.
 He was educated at Christ's Hospital, and went on to study English at St John's College, Oxford, winning the Eugene Lee-Hamilton prize for the best Petrarchan sonnet in Oxford and Cambridge in 1975.